-However, it wasn't until the early 1920s that creamy peanut butter as we know it was first introduced to the marketplace!
+However, it wasn't until the early 1920s that peanut butter as we know it was first introduced to the marketplace!

 And, it wasn't until the late 1920s that recipes for peanut butter cookies began to appear in magazines and cookbooks across the land.